lramovha/myPersonalWebsite/README.md

 # myPersonalWebsite
-my website portfolio displaying some of the interesting projects i worked.
+my website portfolio displaying some of the interesting projects I worked on.